shirakaba/react-nativescript/README.md

 **What about plugins?**

-Only one UI plugin has been adapted for use with React NativeScript so far (`nativescript-svg`), but I haven't formally published it yet.
-So it's totally possible, but there are other priorities to get on with first.
+Very few UI plugins have been adapted for use with React NativeScript so far, and I'm still altering the API for making UI plugins, so expect there to be relatively few UI plugins for a while.
 But any non-UI plugins will work just fine!

 **Can this consume React Native projects?**